5 key metrics to healthcare revenue cycle management

 Denial rates between 5% and 10% is industry average, though the lower the rate, the better you are doing.

-Using automated processes in your revenue cycle can lower denial rates in many instances.
+Using an automated denial management process in your revenue cycle can lower denial rates in many instances.

 Sample Calculation